ttoth76/CaseStudy1/README.md

 -  fav_beer: The name of the favorite beer for the state

-Intention is to answer the below questions through Exploratory Data Analysis and Machine Learning Modeling to help Budweiser to drive potential business opportunities in the United States.
+#### Intention is to answer key business questions through Exploratory Data Analysis and Machine Learning Modeling to help Budweiser to drive potential business opportunities in the United States.
+The Analysis is focusing on beers and breweries as well as relationship to consumers.

 __Analysis Questions:__